BrentGrammer/Emaily_Full_Stack_React_App/README.md

 - Uses SendGrid to send mass emails to users and record response links clicked by the user.
 - Uses Redux-Form for multi page wizard forms and validation
 - Full CRUD operations with MongoDB using Mongoose
+- Mongo Operators
 - Node/Express backend
 - Middlewares and route handling
 - OAuth login flow using Passport.js and Google login
 - Cookie based authentication
 - Development and Production key settings
 - API Key Creation and management
+- Webhooks in production and development (using LocalTunnel)
+- Lodash for iterator helper functions
+- path-parser library for extracting data from a url path